Configuration

 -

-entry however in a graph model you may want to omit the attribute altogether.
+nullentry however in a graph model you may want to omit the attribute altogether.

 - Automatically drop intrinsic records where the object is NA.
 In a relational model, you might have a column with a